 Image: Snap Stills/Rex

-This one’s for the mean girls… or anyone obsessed with one of the most iconic teen movies of all time!
-A winter talent show is going down at the Brooklyn Bazaar, complete with sexy Santa costumes and tinsel curtains.
+This one’s for the mean girls… A winter talent show is going down at the Brooklyn Bazaar, complete with sexy Santa costumes and tinsel curtains.
 Traumatized from your high school run-ins with actual mean girls?
 No worries.
-The organizers, BBQFilms, are saying “all cliques and cool moms welcome”.
+The organizers, BBQFilms, say “all cliques and cool moms welcome”.

 Mean Girls Themed Talent Show @ Brooklyn Bizarre, Wednesday, December 14th.
 150 Greenpoint Ave.
 Brooklyn, NY 11222.
 Sign up for ticket alerts here.

-Brooklyn’s House of Yes has always been a next-level party venue, from its days as a warehouse with DIY decor to its circusy-sleek new form on Wyckoff Ave in Bushwick.
-This holiday showcase promises to be acrobatic, eccentric, and alll kinds of magical.
-Described as a “holiday-flavored entertainment extravaganza of festive intergalactic fantasies”, this is a performance you don’t want to miss.
-Luckily it runs for several weeks in December!
+House of Yes has always been a next-level party venue, from its days as a warehouse with DIY decor to its circusy-sleek new form on Wyckoff Ave in Bushwick.
+This holiday showcase promises to be acrobatic, eccentric, and magical.
+Described as a “holiday-flavored entertainment extravaganza of festive intergalactic fantasies”, this is an event you don’t want to miss.
+And you won’t have to, since it runs for several weeks in December.

-Christmas Spectatcular @ House of Yes.
+Christmas Spectacular @ House of Yes.
 Runs December 16th—December 22nd.
 2 Wyckoff Avenue, Brooklyn, NY 11237.
 Get details and tickets here.